soucevi1/dist-chat/README.rst

    $ make html

 You can replace ``html`` in the command with whatever Sphinx currently supports.
 Beware that some third party Sphinx extensions might be required (listed in ``docs/requirements.txt``).

+Building the documentation yourself is the preferred way if you want to see the API documentation.
+ReadTheDocs only supports Python 3.5 so far and from their perspective this project is full of syntax errors (newer Python constructs like f-strings etc.).
+The docs won't build properly with syntax errors in the code.